Apple urged to stop using harmful chemicals in its factories

 ‘Bad Apple’

-Green America and China Labor Watch will hold a “Bad Apple” press conference at 1730GMT in New York on Wednesday to outline what they say are Apple’s failings in electronics manufacturing safety and what can be done about it, as well as how individuals can get involved in “nudging” Apple into adopting safer chemical procedures in its factories.
+Green America and China Labor Watch will hold a “Bad Apple” press conference at 1730GMT in New York on Wednesday to outline what they say are Apple’s failings in electronics manufacturing safety and what can be done about it, as well as how individuals can get involved in “nudging” Apple into adopting safer chemical procedures in its factories.“We are targeting Apple because it has given itself a tremendous amount of responsibility but actions speak louder than words, and it has the potential to drive change because of the sheer size of its manufacturing base in China,” said Slaten.

 But Slaten said that Apple was not alone in needing to stop its use of such chemicals, citing other major rivals.